andywarren/aw_simple_sorter/readme.txt

 AW Simple Sorter allows you to display a set of posts in a responsive portfolio type layout and sort/filter them by category similar to the way jQuery Quicksand works.
 Utilize jQuery UI Effects for the show/hide of portfolio items.
 Usage instructions included on plugin documentation page.

+Want to make this plugin better?
+Fork and submit pull requests on [Github](https://github.com/andywarren/aw_simple_sorter)!

+** To Do List **

+* Add Lightbox/Colorbox/Fancybox to Simple Sorter

 == Installation ==

 To install the plugin follow these instructions: